On the Trail of Hans Christian Andersen in Odense

 In addition to the underground museum, designed by the renowned Japanese architect Kengo Kuma, there is surrounding outdoor space in the form of a lovely magical garden.

-Hans Christian Andersen’s birthplace is of course still preserved and is now a cornerstone of the museum.
+Hans Christian Andersen’s birthplace is still preserved and is now a cornerstone of the museum.

-An itinerary which will take you to both the Hans Christian Andersen related sights in Odense and past some of the other top attractions in the city can easily be covered on a 2-3-hour self-guided walk through the city.
+An itinerary, which will take you to both the Hans Christian Andersen-related sights in Odense and past some of the other top attractions in the city, can be completed on a 2-3-hour self-guided walk through the city.

-From the railway station you will step out in the city park, Kongens Have (The Royal Gardens), which leads right up to Odense Slot (Odense Palace), a 15th-century monastery, as well as Odense Theatre, and which is also just a stone’s throw from Odense Cathedral School.
+From the railway station, you will step out into the city park, Kongens Have (The Royal Gardens), which leads right up to Odense Slot (Odense Palace), a 15th-century monastery, as well as Odense Theatre, and which is also just a stone’s throw from Odense Cathedral School.

-From here you can continue past Sankt Hans Church to reach Hans Christian Andersen’s birthplace.
-It is now an integrated part of the enticing new Hans Christian Andersen Museum which has an interesting architectural design, presenting Hans Christian Andersen’s works and universe in a very appealing way.
+From here, you can continue past Sankt Hans Church to reach Hans Christian Andersen’s birthplace.
+It is now an integrated part of the enticing new Hans Christian Andersen Museum, which has an intriguing architectural design, presenting Hans Christian Andersen’s works and universe attractively.

 In the street between Hotel Odeon, passing the Concert Hall, and Comwell H.C.Andersen, you will already find a couple of statues of interest.
-One of the author himself sitting on a bench – which will give you the opportunity to sit down ‘chatting’ with him – and one of the sculpture Thumbelina emerging from his fairy tale of the same name.
+One of the author himself, sitting on a bench – which will allow you to sit down ‘chatting’ with him – and one of the sculpture Thumbelina, emerging from his fairy tale of the same name.

 Stroll around Rosengade, Hans Jensens Stræde and Bangs Boder for picturesque views of century-old houses.

-A few hundred metres from here you will discover Møntergården at Overgade.
-It is Odense’s cultural museum featuring amazing historic half-timbered houses in the small courtyard.
-Originally dating from 1646, the building was constructed as a farmhouse – although in the end being used by noble families.
-The farm buildings were in the 18th century converted into a grocery store with adjoining storage room.
-It is today a museum for Odense in the Middle Ages as well as in the Renaissance period.
+A few hundred metres from here, you will discover Møntergården at Overgade.
+It is Odense’s cultural museum featuring historic half-timbered houses in the small courtyard.
+Originally dating from 1646, the building was constructed as a farmhouse – although, in the end, it was home to noble families.
+In the 18th century, the farm buildings were converted into a grocery store with an associated storage room.
+It is today a museum for Odense in the Middle Ages and the Renaissance period.

 Continuing along the streets in a southerly direction, you will now find yourself in the very city centre with all its shops, restaurants and vibrant café life.
 When you least expect it, you will catch sight of a statue belonging to one of Hans Christian Andersen’s fairy tales.